For information and EAA resources about flying clubs click here

 What would it cost to build an airplane.
 How about a Zenith 750 Cruzer.
 I estimated the cost of

 the engine.
-All other costs are directly from the vendors web site.
-The avionics is for a Dynon
+All other costs are directly from the vendor’s website.
+The avionics cost is for a Dynon

-HDX system with a VHF and ADSB compliant transponder.
+HDX system with a VHF radio and ADSB-compliant transponder.

 Rudder kit $750